jrotolo/scint/README.md

 Scheme Interperter in Java
-Jarrod Rotolo and Caleb Leger
+By: Jarrod Rotolo and Caleb Leger